norbert-berenyi/norbert-berenyi.github.io/_posts/2017-10-23-the-vpn-i-use.md

 ---
 layout:     post
-title:      The VPN of my choice: CactusVPN
+title:      The VPN of my choice
 date:       2017-10-23 10:00:00
 summary:    CactusVPN is a small VPN provider based in Moldova.
 They get a lots of things right.
 categories: vpn review